-(i) The HKSAR Government formulates its own policies on the development of education, science, culture, sports, labour and social welfare, and shall not restrict the freedom of religious belief;
+(i) The HKSAR Government formulates its own policies on the development of education, science, culture, sports, labour and social welfare;

-(j) Hong Kong residents enjoy a wide range of freedoms and rights; and
+(j) Hong Kong residents enjoy a wide range of rights and freedoms prescribed in Chapter III of the Basic Law; and

-(k) The provisions of the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic, Social and Cultural Rights (ICESCR), and international labour conventions as applied to Hong Kong shall remain in force and shall be implemented through the laws of the HKSAR.
+(k) the provisions of the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic, Social and Cultural Rights (ICESCR), and international labour conventions as applied to Hong Kong shall remain in force and shall be implemented through the laws of the HKSAR.

-The freedoms and rights of Hong Kong residents will be dealt with under the section below on "General framework for the protection and promotion of human rights".
+11. The rights and freedoms of Hong Kong residents will be dealt with under the section below on "General framework for the protection and promotion of human rights".